 While the name is up in the air, it’s widely accepted that Apple will soon reveal an Apple Silicon processor that’s even more powerful than the impressive M1 found inside the MacBook Air and iMac 2021.

-The Apple M1X chip is expected to debut inside the MacBook Pro 2021, but it’s unknown when this laptop will launch.
+The Apple M1X chip is expected to debut inside the MacBook Pro 2021, which looks set to be announced today during Apple’s digital event.

 You might like…